missed workout

 The science of detraining

 I’d be remiss if I did not mention what a few days off does to fitness.
-After all, we are talking about what to do if you have to take a few zero days.
 Surely those missed days result in a monumental step back in the fitness you have so arduously earned, right?
 Here’s a summary of the research: if you miss up to 7 days of training, there are no meaningful fitness implications.
 Zero, zilch, nada.
 Sure, I can throw someone in our physiology lab and measure that components of their physiology like VO2 max or stroke volume is down by 2.21% or some other meaningless amount (see the graph below).
 But, some minutia of physiological degradation does not always mean a performance degradation.

 The practical amount of fitness degradation from missing up to a whole week of training isn’t much.
 This is especially true if you look at it through the lens of the entirety of training (see more on that below).
-Remember this when you get a cold and are trying to determine when your first run back is going to be.
+Remember this when you get a cold or have a work trip and are trying to determine the timing of your first run back.
 Err on the conservative side, your fitness is likely not to be impacted at all.

 Figure 1- Effect of training cessation on the physiological determinants of maximal oxygen uptake (VO2max). from Bosquet, Laurent & Mujika, I. (2012).
 Detraining.